-The total allocation of appropriated emergency relief funding from the Federal Transit Administration ("FTA") to MTA in connection with Superstorm Sandy to date is \$5.39 billion, including \$1.59 billion allocated September 22, 2014 through a discretionary grant program.
-Of the total allocated amount, the FTA has approved and executed three grants to MTA in the amounts of \$194, \$886 and \$684, respectively, for a total of \$1.76 billion.
-As of September 19, 2014, MTA has drawn down \$182 of the \$194 for reimbursement of eligible operating and capital expenses.
-The grant in the amount of \$886 is solely for MTA capital projects and will be used for recovery projects totaling \$802 and for four resiliency projects totaling \$84.
-As of September 19, 2014, MTA has drawn down \$335 of the \$886 for reimbursement of eligible capital expenses.
-Funds have not yet been drawn down from the third grant.
+The total allocated emergency relief funding from the Federal Transit Administration ("FTA") to MTA in connection with Superstorm Sandy to date is \$5.39 billion, including \$1.599 billion allocated on September 22, 2014 through a competitive resiliency program.
+Of the total allocated amount, the FTA has approved and executed three grants to MTA in the amounts of \$194, \$886 and \$684.5 respectively, for a total of \$1.76 billion.
+As of December 31, 2014, MTA has drawn down \$180 of the \$194 grant for reimbursement of eligible operating and capital expenses.
+The grant in the amount of \$886 is solely for MTA capital projects and will be used for recovery projects totaling \$802 in connection with four resiliency projects totaling \$84.
+As of December 31, 2014, MTA has drawn down \$375 of the \$886 grant for reimbursement of eligible capital expenses.
+As of December 31, 2014, MTA has drawn down \$7 of the \$684.5 grant executed in September 2014, for reimbursement of eligible capital expenses.
 The balance of funds to be drawn down from all three grants is available to MTA for reimbursement of eligible expenses as requisitions are submitted by MTA and approved by FTA.
 Additional requisitions are in process.
-MTA has not yet submitted grant requests for the remaining \$3.63 billion of FTA allocated and appropriated emergency relief funding.
+MTA will submit grant requests for the remaining \$3.63 billion of FTA allocated and appropriated emergency relief funding in Federal Fiscal Year 2015.